dariober/epic2/README.md

                         3.
   --fragment-size FRAGMENT_SIZE, -fs FRAGMENT_SIZE
                         (Single end reads only) Size of the sequenced fragment.
-The center of the the fragment will be taken as half the fragment size.
+Half of the fragment size will be used to extend the reads from the 5' end.
 Default 150.
   --false-discovery-rate-cutoff FALSE_DISCOVERY_RATE_CUTOFF, -fdr FALSE_DISCOVERY_RATE_CUTOFF
                         Remove all islands with an FDR below cutoff.
 Default 0.05.